-This is why we at Cape Contours Landscape Solutions are loving artificial grass lawns right now!
-If you have a new area of lawn you want to be done, then fake grass is well worth considering.
-Especially in light of our water restrictions in the Cape.
-Artificial grass is perfect for small areas of your garden that are problematic due to shade.
-What’s more, you can use it on balconies, walls, and rooftops, or for sporting and playground surfaces.
-It is a permeable material too, which means water can drain freely into the earth below it.
+This is why we at Cape Contours Landscape Solutions are loving fake grass lawns right now!
+If you have a new area of lawn you want to be done; then fake grass is well worth considering.
+Especially in light of our intermittent water restrictions in the Cape.
+Synthetic grass is perfect for small areas of your garden that are problematic due to shade.
+What’s more, you can use it on balconies, walls, and rooftops or for sporting and playground surfaces.
+It is also a permeable material, meaning water can drain freely into the earth below it.
 This makes it more waterwise.
 Moreover, it is soft, durable and safe for kids to play on and keeps your garden looking neat year-round.

-That’s the downside, but the upside is that it’s a lifelong once-off investment.
-Turf types differ in price depending on their designed purpose.
-It is best to consult a specialist installer to find out what artificial grass types will suit the function of your area.
-The turf material itself goes up in price the more realistic it looks and the plusher its pile height.
-The labour to put it in is quite intensive too, adding to the overall cost.
-Especially if you need to remove an area of real grass or paving before you install it.
-But the manufacturers are adding more artificial grass types as the demand increases.
+The labour to put it in is quite intensive, too, adding to the overall cost.
+Especially if you need to remove an area of natural grass or paving before you install it.
+But the manufacturers are adding more fake grass types as the demand increases.
 What’s more, most of them are now very realistic looking, with strands of brown and yellow grass blades.
 And this makes them look just like the real thing.

-Artificial Grass CAN BECOME QUITE HOT TO THE TOUCH IN FULL SUN.
+02. Fake Grass CAN BECOME QUITE HOT TO THE TOUCH IN FULL SUN

 Like paving and other synthetic/man-made plastic materials, fake grass heats up in the sun.
-It is UV protected and comes with a product and installation guarantee/warrantee for up to 10 years.
-Therefore, you don’t need to worry about it fading and breaking, but be aware that it can become very hot to the touch and underfoot.
-Unshaded areas of artificial grass can be too hot for kids to play on so definitely consider adding in shade by way of trees or umbrellas and shade sails over areas of new fake turf.
-Choose a longer pile closer to 50cm in height to make for cooler temperatures underfoot.
+It is UV protected and comes with a product and installation guarantee/warranty for up to 10 years.
+Therefore, you don’t need to worry about it fading and breaking.
+Even so, be aware that it can become very hot to the touch and underfoot.
+Unshaded areas of artificial grass can be too hot for kids to play on.
+As such, you should definitely consider adding shade by way of trees or umbrellas and shade sails over areas of new fake turf.

 Great for a shady back garden area where the kids can play safely.